NicholasLYang/uptointerpretation/content/posts/how-to-judge-cs-programs.md

 as much as a prescriptive guide.

-The long answer is that I've spent a lot of time[^2] thinking about undergraduate CS program quality because I went to a program that appears prestigious on paper but was, in my opinion, worse than schools with a tenth of the reputation.
+The long answer is that I've spent a lot of time[^2] thinking about undergraduate CS program quality because I recently graduated from a program that appears prestigious on paper but was, in my opinion, worse than schools with a tenth of the reputation.
 You can read my thoughts [here](https://blog.torchnyu.com/2020/11/12/goto-nyu-cs-considered-harmful.html) and [here](https://blog.torchnyu.com/2020/12/10/intellectual-ambition.html).
 I've